theMILOlab/SPATAWrappers/README.md

 # SPATAWrappers
 Additional Functions for the SPATA Toolbox

-Here, additonal functions and data are avaiable to run defined tasks in SPATA
+Here, we provide additonal functions and data to run defined tasks in SPATA.
+Explanations are given in reach .R file.
+Download and source the skript for use.